tonyscelentano/nextnet-media-compliance-and-sec-dossier/README.md

 #### Q: Why should Clearview Capital or Abacus Finance care about a contractor dispute at one portfolio company?
 A: Because both received direct, documented notice with attached evidence, and continued inaction after actual knowledge is its own legal exposure.
 This isn't a portfolio company's internal HR matter anymore; it's a question of what the fund and lender knew, and when.
 I'm also not crusading against the private equity sponsors - it is simply unfortunate their names are on the documents.
 I have made every effort to provide them with constructive knowledge.

-#### Q: At any point did you threaten or extort NextNet Media with your information for financial gain?
+#### Q: At any point did you threaten or extort Next Net Media with your information for financial gain?
 A: No. My settlement demand was strictly scoped to recovery of documented lost wages and fair value for the exclusive assignment of proprietary technical work product from my own repositories.
 These are both quantifiable, both independent of any regulatory activity.
 My whistleblower filings with the SEC, FinCEN, the Florida Attorney General, and other regulatory bodies were already in motion, and remain non-negotiable regardless of any commercial resolution.
-NextNet's own settlement offer, which conditioning payment on dismissal of federal complaints, is the only document in this dossier that actually ties money to regulatory silence, and it isn't mine.
+Next Net Media's own settlement offer, which conditioning payment on dismissal of federal complaints, is the only document in this dossier that actually ties money to regulatory silence, and it isn't mine.

 #### Q: Aren't you worried about becoming non-hirable in certain career sectors?
 A: At the end of the day, I just want to go raise some sheep.